Skip to Content

 Fossils Found in New Jersey

-Although New Jersey is rich in its rocks, minerals, gemstone, and crystal variety, it also has its fair share of fossils.
+Although New Jersey is rich in its rocks, minerals, gemstones, and crystal variety, it has its fair share of fossils.
 You can find trilobites, brachiopods, bryozoans, corals, crinoids, ancient shark teeth, dinosaur bones, plant fossils, and many others.

 The Big Brooke Preserve is also an excellent location to find shark teeth, megalodon teeth, and other fossils in New Jersey.
 Petrified wood is also common in this state.